-The Fidelity Funds have received an exemption from the requirement to deliver the most recently filed fund facts to investors who participate in a regular investment program as described under "Purchases and Switches of Units" below unless those investors have requested the documents.
+The Fidelity Funds have received an exemption from the requirement to deliver the most recently filed fund facts to investors who participate in a regular investment program as described in Optional services unless those investors have requested the documents.
 Additional information in this regard is set out in the simplified prospectus.